Tufin/oasdiff/README.md

                 modified:
                     GET:
 ```
-oasdiff also outputs an alternate simplified diff per "endpoint" which is a combination of Path + Operation, for example:
+Oasdiff also outputs an alternate simplified diff per "endpoint" which is a combination of Path + Operation, for example:
 ```yaml
 endpoints:
     deleted: